What we care about

 Our employees are often on the move: on the way to work, to construction sites, customers and partners.
 However, mobility, with its energy consumption and greenhouse gas emissions, represents a considerable environmental burden.
-We therefore try to minimise our ecological footprint with our mobility solutions.
+We therefore try to keep our ecological footprint as small as possible with our mobility solutions.

-A mobility concept has existed for the Zurich location since 2001, which lays down the principles for the use of the various forms of mobility.
-Since 2015 Amstein + Walthert has also been participating in the "Mobility Management for Companies" programme of the Swiss Federal Office of Energy.
-A site-specific mobility concept was developed for the Bern, Geneva, St. Gallen and Zurich Oerlikon sites.
-That of the Zurich site was rewritten on the occasion of the move to the Andreasturm at the end of 2019.
-In a second step, ongoing measures to promote sustainable mobility are now being defined and implemented.
-To this end, employees are asked every two years in a comprehensive mobility survey about, among other things, possible improvements at their site.
+The Zurich site has had a mobility concept since 2001.
+It defines the principles for using the various forms of mobility.
+From 2015 to 2019, Amstein + Walthert also participated in the "Mobility Management for Companies" programme of the Swiss Federal Office of Energy.
+A site-specific mobility concept was developed for the sites in Bern, Geneva, St. Gallen and Zurich Oerlikon.
+The concept for the Zurich site was rewritten on the occasion of the move to the Andreasturm at the end of 2019.
+Based on this, measures to promote sustainable mobility are defined and implemented on an ongoing basis.
+For this purpose, employees are asked to complete a comprehensive mobility survey every 2 years addressing possible improvements at their site.
 For example, the potential of bicycles and e-bikes should be fully exploited at all sites as well as simplifying the booking of SBB tickets, company and mobility vehicles and further reducing the use of private cars.
 Finally, we want to use the experiences with mobile working and learning made during the lockdown and the home office obligation, to shorten our routes overall.
 The tools and formats developed for digital training and meetings will be continuously improved.

 The following means of transport are available to our employees for occupational mobility:

-Public transport forms the basis for meeting our mobility needs.
-Accordingly, many of our employees use public transport (see job mobility).
-Most of our locations are in the immediate vicinity of major railway stations.
+Public transport forms the basis for covering our mobility needs.
+Accordingly, many of our employees use public transport (see occupational mobility).
+Most of our sites are in the immediate vicinity of major railway stations.

-In addition to company cars, our employees can use Mobility vehicles if required.
-These are used, for example, if the journey can be easily combined with public transport or if no company car is available.
+In addition to company cars, our employees can also use mobility vehicles if necessary.
+They are used, for example, if the journey can be easily combined with public transport or if no company car is available.

 If the use of the private vehicle results in significant time or cost savings, it can be used for business purposes.

 Our employees not only use different means of transport for business appointments, but also for the journey from home to work.
-According to the third commuter survey at the beginning of 2020, the modal split has hardly changed at all compared to 2017.
-Rail, tram and bus are used for around 66% of commuting to work (in km), motorised private transport for around 26%, and the remaining 8% of journeys were made using muscle power.
+For this purpose, a commuter survey is conducted every 2 years.
+In 2019, train, tram and bus were used for around 66% of the journeys to work (in km), motorised private transport for around 26%, and the remaining 8% of journeys were made using muscle power.
 The branches in Bern, Geneva and Zurich participated regularly in the Bike to work campaign.
 Teams are formed within the company to cycle part or all of their way to work in June.
 Unfortunately, the campaign was cancelled in 2021 due to Corona.

 Water is also a very precious commodity in Switzerland, even if it seems to be available in abundance.
-For example, as Swiss consumers we are net water importers: our water resources would not be sufficient to produce all the products and food we consume in our country ourselves.
-In addition, water treatment, for example, requires a great deal of energy and resources for both the extraction and purification of process water.
+For example, as Swiss consumers we are "net water importers", i.e. our water resources would not be sufficient to produce all the products and food we consume in our country.
+In addition, water treatment and wastewater purification require a great deal of energy and resources.
 We therefore feel obliged to use water with care.

-In 2019, the companies of the Amstein + Walthert Group purchased a total of 4'668 m3 of water from the municipal water supply.
-This corresponds to around 194 litres per square metre of energy reference area, or around 19 litres of water per employee full-time equivalent (FTE) and working day.
-This corresponds to a reduction of 2 litres per FTE and day compared to 2018.
+In 2021, the companies of the Amstein + Walthert Group purchased a total of 4,016 m3 of water from the municipal water supply.
+This corresponds to around 155 litres per square meter of energy reference area, or around 16 litres of water per employee full-time equivalent (FTE) and working day.
+In 2020 this value was around 18 litres per employee full-time equivalent and working day.

-Our company is embedded in the natural environment with its resources, which form a central basis of our activities.
-We therefore treat natural resources with care, respect the carrying capacity of the environment and ecosystems and minimise our ecological footprint as much as possible.
-This is expressed, for example, in the procurement of our products and in our use of water or recyclable materials.
+Our company is embedded in the natural environment with its resources, which form a central basis for our activities.
+We therefore use natural resources carefully, respect the Earth's life-sustaining capacity of the environment and ecosystems and minimise our ecological footprint as much as possible.
+This can be seen, for example, in the procurement of our products and in our use of water or recyclable materials.
 We also attach importance to sustainability in the energy consumption of our buildings and in our mobility.

 As a service provider, Amstein + Walthert primarily procures office supplies and IT components.
-As part of our ISO 50'001 certification, we have drawn up a procurement guideline for the Zurich location.
-This states that the selection and evaluation of inventory, IT components and vehicles must be based on functional, energy and sustainability criteria.
+Within the framework of our ISO 50001 certification, we have established a procurement guideline for the Zurich site.
+This states that the selection and evaluation of inventory, IT components and vehicles must be carried out according to functional, energy-related and sustainable standards.
 The processes and responsibilities were defined.
 In a second step, the guideline is to be introduced in all companies of the Amstein + Walthert Group.

 Paper and printed matter

 The production of paper pollutes the environment.
-It requires large quantities of wood, energy and water and can lead to the discharge of hazardous chemicals into watercourses.
-The use of certified paper and recycled paper can greatly reduce the burden.
-Some sites, such as Sion, Geneva, Lausanne, Zurich and Frauenfeld, have already switched to using recycled paper as printing paper.
+It requires large quantities of wood, energy and water and can lead to the discharge of hazardous chemicals into the watercourse.
+The use of certified paper and recycled paper can greatly reduce the impact.
+Some sites, such as Geneva, Lausanne, Zurich and Frauenfeld, have already switched to using recycled paper for printing paper.

-At our Zurich location, we purchase our office materials and office furniture from suppliers who attach great importance to sustainability criteria.
+We purchase our office materials and furniture in Zurich from suppliers who attach great importance to sustainability criteria.
 The companies document their efforts for sustainable production in their sustainability reports.